 Whether you’re buying a new TV, a car, or solar panels for your roof, you should expect the manufacturer to stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) protects you against equipment failures due to manufacturing defects or environmental issues.

 Most companies offer at least a 10-year materials warranty, but the best solar panel manufacturers will guarantee against equipment failures for 15 or even 25 years.
-Almost all of the panels in our ranking offer a materials warranty of more than 10 years.
+Many of the manufacturers in our ranking offer a materials warranty of more than 10 years.

 If you want the best solar panels on the market, you’re going to pay a higher price.
 The panels listed above received our highest ranking, but the “best” solar panels aren’t always the right ones for your home.
 If your roof is small and you don’t have a lot of space for your system, investing in the most efficient, highest-performing panels can get you the performance you need.
 However, if you have enough space for a larger system, installing slightly less efficient panels can give you the performance you need at a more competitive price.
 Let’s review our: